Freidel-Maillet type equations on fused K-matrices over the positive part of $U_q(\widehat{\mathfrak{sl}}_2)$

 \section{The general Freidel-Maillet type equation}

 In this section we state our main result, which is the general Freidel-Maillet type equation.
-In order to do this, we need to define the fused R-, $\widehat{\text{R}}$-, and K-matrices.
+In order to do this, we need to define the fused R-, $\widehat{\text{R}}$-, and K-matrices of higher dimensions.
 For simplicity, from now on we omit the word `fused' unless ambiguity is present.

 We adopt the recursive definition from \cite{LBG} for the R-matrix.

 \begin{definition} \rm (See \cite[(3.17)]{LBG}.)
 For $j \in \frac{1}{2}\mN^+$, define the $(4j+2) \times (2j+2)$ matrix $\cE^{(j+\frac{1}{2})}$ where all the nonzero entries are given as follows: